 Party promoters and special events organizers abound.
 See the websites of some of the biggies: Bearracuda bear parties, Club Papi Latino nights, Gus Presents Underworld and Collosus nights, and Industry dances.

-The Best Buck in the Bay Rodeo and Festival is an annual September event of GSGRA, the Golden State Gay Rodeo Association, who also sponsor weekly Country Western dance nights at area clubs.
+The Best Buck in the Bay Rodeo and Festival is a Bay Area Rodeo annual September event of GSGRA, the Golden State Gay Rodeo Association.
+They also sponsor weekly Country Western dance nights at area clubs.

 Those "shamanic, sacred fools," The Sisters of Perpetual Indulgence emerged in San Francisco in 1979.
 Dedicated to "universal joy and the expiation of guilt," their events in the Bay Area raise funds for charitable organizations, bringing fun, laughter, and a better understanding of gay diversity to all.
 Easter Sunday celebrations include a Hunky Jesus Contest in Dolores Park.